Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Evaluation

-\textbf{Effectiveness of ranking model.} We first evaluate the effectiveness to train a ranking model.
-We implement a weight sharing guided search~\cite{pourchot2020share} as our baseline for comparison, which selects top-100 architectures with the highest accuracy on super-net.
-For \algname{}, we also sample 100 architectures, but the first 80 are selected by iterative sampling, and the rest 20 are selected by the final ranking model.
-As shown in \autoref{fig:weight-sharing-comparison}, \algname{} outperforms the baseline with the same search cost (100 samples).
-Remarkably, we reduce test regret\footnote{Test regret: the gap between test accuracy and the best test accuracy on search space.} by 3\% on NAS-Bench-201.

-\textbf{Effectiveness of LambdaRank.} We replace LambdaRank in {\algname} with either MSE loss or RankNet loss.
-RankNet~\cite{burges2005learning} loss is essentially the same as LambdaRank but does not take into account the changes in NDCG and treat all pairs equally.
-We report the test regret of top-10 architectures.
-As shown in \autoref{fig:ablation-study-loss-resume} (top), on all search spaces, {\algname} with LambdaRank achieves much smaller test regrets than MSE and RankNet.
-This echoes the findings in \S~\ref{sec:method} and demonstrates the effectiveness of LambdaRank.
+LambdaRank vs. other ranking loss.
+We compare LambdaRank with MSE loss and RankNet loss.
+MSE loss is employed in Neural Predictor~\cite{wen2020neural}.
+RankNet~\cite{burges2005learning} loss is essentially the same as LambdaRank but does not take into account the changes in NDCG and treat all architecture-accuracy pairs equally (as discussed in \cref{sec:rankingmodel}).
+As shown in \cref{fig:ablation-study-loss-resume} (\textbf{top}), on all search spaces, {\algname} with optimizing LambdaRank loss achieves much smaller test regrets than MSE and RankNet.
+We further conduct comparisons in \cref{sec:more-ablation-study} to demonstrate that LambdaRank loss is consistently outperforming the other two under different pre-training settings.